Anatomia di un inquisitore. Frate Pietro da Verona-san Pietro martire

 Synopsis

-The multidisciplinary approach demonstrates the richness of possible analyses for examining the past through what has survived: papal letters, fragments of inquisitorial trials, painted and sculpted images, account books, notarial documentation, liturgical texts, sermons, objects—weapons of the crime and coins—and bone remains, namely the skull, connected to one who was immediately considered a "martyr of the faith" whose cult, however, struggled to become established.
+The multidisciplinary approach demonstrates the rich possibility of analyses of the pastthrough what survived: papal letters, fragments of inquisitorial trials, painted and sculptedimages, account books, notarial documentation, liturgical texts, sermons, objects –weapons of the crime and coins – and bone remains, namely the skull, of whom wasimmediately considered a "martyr of the faith" whose cult, however, had some difficultiesto be established.

 Chapters